Welcome.

 Related Reading

-René Girard created an apocalyptic worldbuilding model called The Theory of Desire.
-When he was Peter Theil’s teacher at Stanford, he shared the model with him.
+René Girard was a philosopher.
+He developed Mimetic Theory, an apocalyptic model of human behavior.
+When Girard was Peter Thiel’s teacher at Stanford, he shared the model with him.
 (Stanford...WHAT is going on over there, for real.)
+Peter Thiel was really, really into it.

 “Man is the creature who does not know what to desire, and he turns to others in order to make up his mind.
 We desire what others desire because imitate their desires.’ - René Girard, who thinks envy is the unifying theory of human existence.

 Those three points do not exist in isolation.
 They exist in a community.
 Imagine every person in that community is a point.
-And the model can be a subject and the subject can be a model.
+The model can be a subject, and the subject can be a model.
 Every person imitates, everybody is imitated.
 A network of imitation forms.
-Everybody becomes the same.
 Everybody wants the same thing.
+Everybody becomes the same kind of person.

-Girard said this leads to conflict as models and subjects fight for the same scarce objects.
-The violence spreads throughout the entire network!
-Threatening the very existence of the community!
+Girard said that as the network grows, models and subjects will fight for the same scarce objects.
+This violence will spread because of imitation and object scarcity.
+Eventually, the very existence of the community will be threatened.

 This man claimed culture itself was a product of the scapegoat mechanism.
-Culture sprang up to shroud the violence, prevent it, ritually repeat it.
+He said that culture sprang up to shroud the violence, prevent it, and ritually repeat it.
+(Again, why?
+Because!)

 Well!
 What if you had social media?
 And the ‘model’ was like…an influencer?
 And the subject was called like…I don’t know…'a follower.’
 And the object was engagement?
 As one random example?